 Article 13 (right to an effective remedy)

 The Court found a violation of Article 13.
-Mr. El-Masri should have been able to avail himself of effective and practical remedies capable of leading to the identification and punishment of those responsible and to an award of compensation.
+El-Masri should have been able to avail himself of effective and practical remedies capable of leading to the identification and punishment of those responsible and to an award of compensation.
 The criminal investigation was insufficient.
 There was no review of the decision to transfer him to the CIA, either by a judicial authority or any other authority.

-Due to the “extreme seriousness” of the violations of the Convention, the Court ordered that Macedonia pay Mr. El-Masri €60,000.
+Due to the “extreme seriousness” of the violations of the Convention, the Court ordered that Macedonia pay El-Masri €60,000.

-Case relinquished to the Grand Chamber of the European Court of Human Rights.
+The case is relinquished to the Grand Chamber of the European Court of Human Rights.

-The European Court formally communicates the case to Macedonia, and asks the government to respond to El-Masri’s claims by late January 2011.
+The European Court formally communicates the case to Macedonia and asks the government to respond to El-Masri’s claims by late January 2011.

-Application filed to the European Court of Human Rights.
+An application is filed to the European Court of Human Rights.

-Criminal complaint filed with local Macedonian prosecutor.
+A criminal complaint is filed with a local Macedonian prosecutor.

-German prosecutor indicts thirteen named CIA agents.
+The German prosecutor indicts thirteen named CIA agents.
 They are never arrested.

-Report by the European Parliament (Fava Inquiry).
+The European Parliament releases a report (Fava Inquiry).

 Al-Nashiri v.
 Poland